AlbertWhite/apollo-fullstack-todolist/readme.md

 3.4 write mutation and update cache by cache.writeQuery. writeQuery trigger trigger the query and rerender the component.

 Todo:
-1. Add Eslint, refactor
-2. Add CSS for interface
 3. Add todo list
 4. Backend recommendation with dataSource?

 Question
 1. Cannot use useQuery and useMutation together
-2. What is the real type of ID in javascript, int ?